yesyesgames/trackl-pokemon-tcg-tracker/README.md

 - Found a bug or want to suggest a feature?
 - Open an issue here: [https://github.com/yesyesgames/trackl/issues](https://github.com/yesyesgames/trackl/issues)

 Trackl is currently in development and free to download.
-Features may change.
-Monetization will be decided later.
+Features may change and monetization will be added later.

 ### 📱 Platforms
 - Currently available for
-  - Android (comming soon/first)
+  - Android
-- Planned
+- Comming soon
   - iOS
   - WebGL
   - Steam